pgbouncer/pgbouncer/doc/usage.rst

     Database of the connection using the FD.

 addr
-    IP address of the connection using the FD, +unix+ if a unix socket is used.
+    IP address of the connection using the FD, **unix** if a unix socket is used.

 port